 “Daily Loss“ shall mean the loss in value of any Commodity Group (other than the Affiliate Position) on a daily basis, exclusive of originations and prudence.
 The Daily Loss will be calculated using the mark-to-market method on a net present value basis.

 “Maturity/Gap Risk” shall mean the risks related to non-parallel changes of forward prices or interest rates.
-For purposes of this Policy, the Maturity/Gap Risk related to commodity Positions with forward prices shall be measured using a rolling total of the net open position per period, which may be modified based on the market structure of the underlying Position and pending authorization of the Chief Risk Officer of Midwest Energy Hub, LLC. (see Appendix I).
+For purposes of this Policy, the Maturity/Gap Risk related to commodity Positions with forward prices shall be measured using a rolling total of the net open position per period, which may be modified based on the market structure of the underlying Position and pending authorization of the Chief Risk Officer of MEH. (see Appendix I).

+“Member Parent Company” shall mean Peoples Energy Corp. with respect to Peoples MW, LLC and Enron North America Corp. with respect to Enron MW, L.L.C.

 “Net Open Position“ shall mean the aggregate of the open Positions in a Commodity Group on a Benchmark Position equivalent basis.

-“Position” shall mean, collectively, the risk components (including, but not limited to, price risk, basis risk, index risk, credit risk and liquidity risk) of all commodities, financial instruments, securities, equities, financial assets or liabilities which have been authorized for trading in the Midwest Energy Hub, LLC.
-Risk Management Policy, any of the Midwest Energy Hub, LLC.
-Policies or approved for trading through any amendments to this Policy.
+“Position” shall mean, collectively, the risk components (including, but not limited to, price risk, basis risk, index risk, credit risk and liquidity risk) of all commodities, financial instruments, securities, equities, financial assets or liabilities which have been authorized for trading in the then effective MEH Risk Management Policy, as may be amended from time to time.

 “Potential Exposure” shall mean the potential change in value of a Position or Commodity Group resulting from changes in, but not limited to, market prices, interest rates, currency rates, counterparty credit condition, liquidity, funding and settlement risk.

+“Risk Procedure and Control Guidelines” means guidelines for credit approvals, other controls and operating procedures with respect to trading activities and similar matters, which guidelines when initially adopted shall incorporated Enron Corp.’s risk control and procedures guidelines then in effect, and those additional guidelines for credit approvals , other contract and operating procedures with respect to trading activities, and similar matters as agreed to by the MEH Board of Managers.

 “Transactions“ shall mean, collectively, forwards, futures, swaps, options, any combination of these instruments and any other derivative or cash market instruments creating a Position.

 “Value-at-Risk” shall mean the Potential Exposure related to a Commodity Group or Position calculated using the Midwest Energy Hub, LLC. adopted VaR methodology at the 95% confidence interval using a 1-day time horizon.
-Any recalibration or modification of the VAR methodology or parameters that take into account observed or anticipated changes in market factors or developments in VAR technologies must be approved by the Midwest Energy Hub, LLC.
-Chief Risk Officer or his designee.
+Any recalibration or modification of the VAR methodology or parameters that take into account observed or anticipated changes in market factors or developments in VAR technologies must be approved by the MEH Chief Risk Officer or his designee.